 a.
 All facilities and developments that require access to the AOA shall incorporate airport security measures into their design.
 Whenever possible, primary buildings shall be oriented to become part of the security perimeter barrier separating the AOA or other secure areas of the airport from the non-secure portions of the airport.
-All sites, buildings and improvements constructed on the airport shall be carried out in a manner which is consistent with the Asheville Regional Airport Security Plan, and all applicable FAA and TSA regulations and requirements.
+All sites, buildings and improvements constructed on the airport shall be carried out in a manner which is consistent with the

+Asheville Regional Airport Security Plan, and all applicable FAA and TSA regulations and requirements.

 - b.
-Fencing - i.
+Fencing - 1.
 All site fencing shall be galvanized chain link, six feet in height, with two strands of barbed wire above the top rail, to form a minimum 8 foot tall barrier.
-Design, materials, and placement, shall be consistent with ii.
-In some locations, it may be permissible to install high tensil woven wire game control fence, 8 feet tall with a minimum of two strands of barbed wire above the top of the wire fabric (10' total) that matches existing fence immediately adjacent to it.
-Design, materials, and placement shall be consistent with Federal Aviation Administration and Transportation Security Administration (TSA) specifications and/or requirements.
+Design, materials, and placement, shall be consistent with Federal materials, and placement shall be consistent with Federal Aviation Administration and Transportation Security Administration (TSA) specifications and/or requirements.

-Federal Aviation Administration and Transportation Security Administration (TSA) specifications and/or requirements.
+Aviation Administration and Transportation Security Administration (TSA) specifications and/or requirements.
 Vinyl coated chain link is permitted with prior approval of the color by the Authority.